-(I) There is an identified need for weight loss or increased physical activity;
+(I) There is an identified weight loss or increased physical activity need;

 (II) Justified by outcomes related to weight loss, increased physical activity or stamina; and

-(III) In subsequent plan of care year requests, documentation is provided that supports the member's progress toward weight loss or increased physical activity or stamina; or
+(III) In subsequent POC year requests, documentation is provided that supports the member's progress toward weight loss, increased physical activity, or stamina; or

 (viii) Swimming lessons.

 (iii) Items or treatments not approved by the Food and Drug Administration;

 (v) Services available through any other funding source, such as SoonerCare, Medicare, private insurance, the public school system, rehabilitation services, or natural supports;

 (vi) Room and board including deposits, rent, and mortgage payments;